astropy/astropy-APEs/README.rst

 acceptance.
 For serious consideration it is usually good to show that detailed technical aspects have been played with in real code rather (even if it isn't a complete implementation).

+Accepting APEs
+^^^^^^^^^^^^^^

+The final decision on accepting or regjecting APEs lies with the Astropy Coordination Committee.
+Once the community discussion on the APE has wound down, the committee discusses the APE and makes a final decision on acceptance or rejection.
+One of the committee members should then:

+1. Fill in the "Decision rationale" section of the APE with a description of why the APE was accepted or rejected, including a summary of the community's discussion as relevant.
+2. Update the "date-last-revised" to the day of merging and "status" to "Accepted" or "Rejected".
+3. If the APE is accepted, add a commit to the APE which puts the APE into the "Accepted APEs" table of the repository's README.
+4. Merge the PR with the above changes.